-When the Low RPM Mode is activated, maximum engine speed (r/min) is limited to approximately 70% of the maximum engine speed in the normal operation mode.
+The Low RPM Mode is a function that limits the maximum engine speed to approximately 70% of the maximum engine speed in the normal mode.

-The Low RPM Mode can only be activated and deactivated by operating the remote control transmitter.
+The Low RPM Mode can only be activated and deactivated by operating the remote control transmitter that is included with this watercraft.
 (See page 26 for information on the remote control transmitter.)